 - EU countries have a national policy for spent fuel and radioactive waste management

-- Relevant information on radioactive waste and spent fuel and opportunities for public participation are available
+- Public information on radioactive waste and spent fuel and opportunities for public participation are available

-- EU countries carry out self-assessments and invite international peer reviews of their national framework, competent authorities and/or national programme at least every ten years
+- EU countries carry out self-assessments and invite international peer reviews of their national framework, competent authorities and/or national programme at least every ten years (by August 2023)